Skip to main content

 My label has the wrong ship date.
 Do I need to change it?

-Learn about correcting the ship date on your label and why the best option is to refund and create old labels
+Learn about correcting the ship date on your label and why the best option is to refund and recreate old labels

 USPS® shipments